Esquetta/RentACar/README.md

   <img src="https://cdn.discordapp.com/attachments/877557905715511318/1023600591139786752/unknown.png" height="300">

   <p>
- Admin can do crud operations about cars and brand and admin can extra photo for specified car.
+ Admin can do crud operations about cars and brands and admin can add extra photo for specified car.
   </p>